TECK7/my_portfolio_master/README.md

 * back-to-top button appearing at different sections of the webpage when scroll down, disappear when scroll back to carousel container
 * smooth scrolling for all section links and back-to-top links

-### Reference Lists

 ### Live Webpage via Github

 **https://teck7.github.io/teck.github.io**

 ### What's Up Next?

-* Build a landing page that would allow webpage visitor to choose Language version of my web contents
 * Make parallax effect on the background image work on IOS and Android system